-Proofing pizza dough is a balancing act between time and temperature.
+Proofing frozen pizza dough is a balancing act between time and temperature.
 Introduce too much or too little of either one as dough is rising, and you could end up with crusts that underperform or outright fail.

-Does all pizza dough need to be proofed?
+1. Does all pizza dough need to be proofed?

 No. Par-baked and live dough crusts require no proofing.

 Dough balls, on the other hand, require fermentation — the process whereby yeast digests sugar and produces carbon dioxide gas in the dough.
 The gas collects in and expands minute air cells as fermentation progresses, which causes the dough to increase in volume.

-How do I proof pizza dough?
+2. How do I go about proofing frozen dough?

 Proofing starts with dough management, which means either cooling or warming dough during proofing so that fermentation — the rate of rise — is either slowed down or sped up.

-- Allow full airflow around dough trays.
 To ensure a rapid drop in dough temperature, the cold air in the cooler must be able to circulate completely around the trays.
 Keep the trays off the floor (a pallet or dolly works great) and remember the rule of three: keep a 3" gap between stacks and between the trays and cooler wall.
 After the dough has reached 40°F, stacks can be moved closer together.

-- Rotation and First-In-First-Out (FIFO).
 Refrigerated dough should be tagged, showing when it was taken out.
 Then, stock should be rotated in the cooler so the oldest is always used first.
 Without proper rotation, over- and under-risen dough results.

 Dough performance will tell the tale, both during proofing and baking.

-- Under-risen dough is tight and springy, and when gently poked, the indentation tends to spring back
+- Under-risen dough is tight and springy, and when gently poked, the indentation tends to spring back.

-- Over-risen dough is loose, has a rippled surface caused by large air cells, and loses gas and collapses when gently poked
+- Over-risen dough is loose, has a rippled surface caused by large air cells, and loses gas and collapses when gently poked.

-- Properly risen dough makes a crust of maximum volume, even grain, white crumb, golden brown surface and full-bodied yeast bread flavor
+- Properly risen dough makes a crust of maximum volume, even grain, white crumb, golden brown surface, and full-bodied yeast bread flavor.

-- Under-risen dough makes a crust that’s flat with a tight, dense grain and bland, biscuit flavor
+- Under-risen dough makes a crust that’s flat with a tight, dense grain, and bland, biscuit flavor.